PhotonicsTUL/PLaSK/doc/introduction.rst

 .. _sec-Instalation-Linux:

-Linux systems
+Linux Systems
 ^^^^^^^^^^^^^

-DEB based distros (Debian, Ubuntu, Mint, etc.)
+DEB-based Distros (Debian, Ubuntu, Mint, etc.)
 """"""""""""""""""""""""""""""""""""""""""""""
 First download the package You should choose the correct one for your architecture (amd64 or i386) and Linux version.